 3 – The Sound of Belgium (Jozef Devillé – 2012)

-It’ll have taken director Jozef Devillé over 6 years to make The Sound of Belgium, which charts and documents Belgium’s often-forgotten yet invaluable contribution to electronic music.
+It took director Jozef Devillé over six years to make The Sound of Belgium, which charts and documents Belgium’s oft-forgotten yet invaluable contribution to electronic music.
 Taking in everything from the glory days of Bonzaï, the locally-infused blend of EBM and the New Beat generation, the film reads like an 86-minute insight into a time when parties were free and plentiful.
 And that cover – employing, rather logically, the symbol most closely associated with the scene at the time – says it all.

 5 – Rundskop (Michaël R. Roskam – 2011)

 Violent, somber and hair-raising, Bullhead delves into the macabre world of hormone trafficking on Belgian farms.
 A powerful performance by the then relatively unknown Matthias Schoenaerts, who put on 30kg for the role, and a movie that ushered in a new era in Flemish cinema.
-The movie’s poster – simple and to the point – was created by Amira Daouadi, who’s considerable contribution to Belgian cinema is evident in the many local movies she’s worked on, from Little baby Jesus of Flanders and Blue Birds to I’m the same I’m another and Ants on a shrimp.
+The movie’s poster – simple and to the point – was created by Amira Daoudi, who’s considerable contribution to Belgian cinema is evident in the many local movies she’s worked on, from Little Baby Jesus of Flandr and Blue Birds to I am the Same, I am Another and Ants on a Shrimp.

 More infos on Samsung new TV: samsung.com/be_fr/tvs/theframe/apercu